calaldees/teachingWorkshops/teacherEducation/_sessions.md

 10. What is my impact?

-KSQ 1: Who are we?
+SQ 1: Who are we?
 ------------------

 Orientation to programme requirements, materials, culture and expectations